drplanar/tesla-celab/README.md

 The contents of the release are:

-- scripts/: the implementation is a single file tc-match.py
+- `scripts/`: the implementation is a single file tc-match.py
-- resources/: the CILIN Chinese synonym dictionary.
+- `resources/`: the CILIN Chinese synonym dictionary.
 Required by tc-match.py.
-- testdata/: test data and sample usage.
+- `testdata/`: test data and sample usage.

-As an example, go to testdata directory, run example.sh and the output should match scores-output exactly.
+For an example use, go to `testdata`, run `example.sh` and the output should match `scores-output` exactly.
 The input files are Chinese texts where characters are separated by single spaces.
-The reason the separation is not done automatically is that even in character-based Chinese segmentation, one segment is not equivalent to one UTF character.
+The reason the separation is not done automatically is that even in character-based Chinese segmentation, one segment is not always equivalent to one UTF character.
 For example, in the following sentence, '500' could be considered a single segment depending on your objectives.

     我 想 要 一 把 500 日 元 的 扇 子 。

+The output file contains one line for each input sentence, containing the TESLA-CELAB score measuring the semantic similarity between the reference sentence and the system-generated translation.
+The score is between 0 and 1.

 All files are encoded in UTF-8.